LabKey/labkey-ui-components/packages/base/README.md

 ### version ???
 *Released*: ???
-* port FileAttachmentFormModel from Biologics
+* port FileAttachmentFormModel and Footer from Biologics
 * add getDomainColumns() to AssayDefinitionModel

 ### version 0.8.2